-This module aims to provide students with fundamental knowledge of clinical and functional anatomy.
-Exploration of the microscopic and macroscopic structure of nerves, muscles, joints, bone and provides a fundamental platform upon which to build understanding of applied biomechanics and human movement.
+This module aims to provide the fundamental knowledge of clinical and functional anatomy.
+Exploration of the microscopic and macroscopic structure of nerves, muscles, joints, and bones provides a fundamental platform upon which to build understanding of applied biomechanics and human movement.

-The sport rehabilitator or sport trainer will need to be aware of the benefits and adverse consequences of physical activity.
-S/he will also need to be aware of the role of physical activity in the development and maintenance of health, fitness and in optimising sports performance.
-The future professional role of a trainer may involve caring for a range of individuals, from the elite athlete through to special populations using exercise as a clinical intervention.
+As a future sport rehabilitator or sport trainer you will need to be aware of the benefits and adverse consequences of physical activity as well as understanding the role of physical activity in the development and maintenance of health, fitness and in optimising sports performance.
+You may be caring for a range of individuals, from the elite athlete through to special populations, or using exercise as a clinical intervention.
 The module aims to provide an introduction to core concepts developed later in the program, stimulate an interest in current issues in athletic health care and encourage the development of appropriate administrative, communication and practical skills required for successful academic and professional progress.